omigroup/ux-research/README.md

 This group is newly formed and will resume working through our README, and repo on November 1, 2022 at 16:00 UTC.
 You can add your ideas for what we should work on here: https://github.com/omigroup/ux-research/issues/12

 ## About:
-Description of working working group - COMING SOON See this milestone: https://github.com/omigroup/ux-research/milestone/1
+Description of working working group coming soon.

 ## How you can get involved: TBD - see this milestone: https://github.com/omigroup/ux-research/milestone/1
 - The group meets on Tuesday (for now) every 2 week(s) at 16:00 UTC